Gwali-1/Swytch/docs/docs/AuthUtility.md

 ```

 This authentication setup leverages the `ValidateBearerToken` utility to inspect and validate a JWT included in the
 request .
-The _TokenValidationParameters_ object specifies how the token
+The `TokenValidationParameters` object specifies how the token
 should be validated, such as the expected issuer, audience, lifetime, and signing key.

-If the token passes all checks, the utility returns an authenticated AuthResponse, which includes a ClaimsPrincipal
+If the token passes all checks, the utility returns an authenticated `AuthResponse`, which includes a `ClaimsPrincipal`
 populated with the claims that were originally embedded in the token when it was created.

 You can also append additional claims programmatically before